csc-training/portable-gpu-programming/sycl/docs/02-sycl-fundamentals.md

 # Kernels
  - code to be executed in parallel
  - written from the point of view of a work-item (gpu thread)
-    - each instance gets a unique `id` using the work-item index

 <div class="column">
  - lambda expressions
 ```cpp